Ivan-Bua/Ivan-Bua/README.md

 - 👋 Hi, I’m @Ivan-Bua
-- 👀 I’m interested in became free
+- 👀 I’m interested in became freeLancer
-- 🌱 I’m currently learning Openshift
+- 🌱 I’m currently learning Openshift - K8S - X-Road
 - 💞️ I’m looking to collaborate on ALL
 - 📫 How to reach me +54 9 1151620778